Dart-Code/Website/_docs/commands.md

 ## Dart: Rerun Last Debug Session

 This command will re-run the last Dart debug session that has run.
-This can be useful if you ran a specific test from the Code Lens links or test tree and want to quickly re-run it without navigating back there.
+This can be useful if you ran a specific test from the CodeLens links or test tree and want to quickly re-run it without navigating back there.

 ## Dart: Run Test At Cursor / Debug Test At Cursor

-If the cursor is within a test method, these commands will execute the test (the same as clicking the **Run** or **Debug** Code Lens link).
+If the cursor is within a test method, these commands will execute the test (the same as clicking the **Run** or **Debug** CodeLens link).

 ## Dart: Sort Members